IRCTC Private Trains Fare/Booking Details

 FEATURES OF IRCTC TRAINS

-Main Features of IRCTC Private Trains are following.
+The main Features of IRCTC Private Trains are following.

 - Trains will also be available for booking for on duty and leave travel of personnel of defence forces and Central Paramilitary Forces through their online e-ticketing portals integrated with IRCTC such as CGDA (Controller General of Defence Accounts) portal, CRPF (Central Reserve Police Force) and NDRF (National Disaster Rescue Force) Portals, and also to NSG (National Security Guards) etc